wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ### Pricing #

-Even though cloud vendors provide a great deal of transparency to how they price their services, there are so many variables to what affects the final bill that the only accurate way is to actually run services.
+Even though cloud vendors provide a great deal of transparency in how they price their services, there are so many variables that affects the final bill that the only accurate way is to actually run services.

 <ul>
 <li><a target="_blank" href="https://azure.microsoft.com/en-us/pricing/calculator/">